ObjectProfile/Roassal3/RoassalPro.md

 The field of visualization is large, and competition is pretty though.
 Despite the multiple visualization tools around, Roassal succeeded in attracting a solid user base.
 This page is about structuring the effort around the development of Roassal.

 Roassal was born in 2007.
-Since its inception, Roassal has been deeply redesigned multiple times.
+Since its inception, Roassal was deeply redesigned multiple times.
 Roassal3, the current version of the Roassal series, culminates from all the previous experiences.

 Roassal is used by many open-source and proprietary software systems.
 We, the development team behind Roassal, are truly happy about it.
 We believe Roassal makes Pharo a better Pharo, and the current and future generations of Pharo developers deserve a competitive visualization support.
 The widespread adoption of Roassal within the Pharo and Smalltalk communities comes with responsibilities.
 We, the leading development team, are taking these community-emerged responsibilities very seriously: _the Pharo community is putting some trust on us, and we must be up to it_.